snap-stanford/zeroc/README.md

 # Installation

 1. First clone the directory.
-Then run the following command to initialize the submodules:
+Since this repo depends on the repos of [concept_library](https://github.com/tailintalent/concept_library) for functionality of concept classes, and [BabyARC](https://github.com/frankaging/BabyARC) as a dataset-generating engine, run the following command to initialize the submodules:

 ```code
 git submodule init; git submodule update